MyPureCloud/terraform-provider-genesyscloud/docs/guides/custom_auth_action.md

 # Configuring Genesys Cloud integration custom auth action

 Web Services Data Actions is a type of integration which allows a Genesys Cloud org to interact with third-party web services.
-Most of the time, invoking these third-party API endpoints require an authentication mechanism.
+Most of the time, invoking these third-party API endpoints requires an authentication mechanism.
 Genesys Cloud provides three options for configuring credentials:

 1. Basic Auth
 2. User Defined